RECENTLY DISCOVERED BRITTEN, UNHEARD SINCE 1937

 Colin Matthews writes ...

 When Charlotte Higgins (chief arts writer of the Guardian newspaper and author of new book about Roman Britain Under Another Sky) asked me if I knew anything about Britten’s lost score for Auden’s Hadrian’s Wall I was aware that a page of manuscript paper with the vocal line of ‘Roman Wall Blues’ had recently turned up out of the blue.
 I had only given it a quick look at the time, but enough to know that it was very much in the mode of Britten’s Cabaret Songs and the ‘Funeral Blues’ from The Ascent of F6, both also composed in 1937.
-I suggested to Charlotte that I attempt to write a piano accompaniment for the song and she responded enthusiastically: the score is printed in her book, and the completed work is available as a FREE DOWNLOAD from NMC.
+I suggested to Charlotte that I attempt to write a piano accompaniment for the song and she responded enthusiastically: the score is printed in her book and the full work features on NMC's 'Britten to America'.

 Benjamin Britten: Roman Wall Blues (accompaniment by Colin Matthews)